The following is a sample schedule for this degree – your actual schedule may vary.

 If you choose to go down the secondary education degree path, you should acquire the necessary competencies to gain initial certification to serve as a secondary principal in Missouri schools.
 A research component will be required, and the emphasis of your degree will be on the practical aspects of secondary principalship.
-The following is a sample schedule; however, your actual schedule may vary.

 First semester (fall)

 |EAD 784 Multicultural Issues Involving Human Relations and Collaborative Processes||3|